-Living on inhospitable Qinghai-Tibet plateau with an average altitude of above 4000m, Tibetans develop their unique diet based on the distinctive natural resources available.
-Tibetan cuisine, to a large extent, is shaped by distinct alpine environment, profound Tibetan Buddhism and subtle influence of neighboring Indian and Nepali food.
+Living on the inhospitable Qinghai-Tibet plateau with an average altitude of above 4000 meters, Tibetans developed their unique cuisine around what was available.
+Tibetan cuisine, to a large extent, is shaped by the environment, a profound Tibetan Buddhism, and a subtle influence of the neighboring Indian and Nepali food.

-While you are left in awe by the stunning sacred mountains and holy Tibetan monasteries, etc. as you enjoy your Tibet tour, never miss the rare chance to have a real bite of Tibetan culture via a wide array of exotic Tibetan delicacies.
-The following Tibetan food and beverage are something you couldn’t afford to miss in Lhasa.
+While you are in awe of the stunning mountains and Tibetan monasteries, as you enjoy your Tibet tour, don’t miss the chance to explore Tibetan culture through the wide array of Tibetan foods you’ll find there.

-Top 10 Tibetan Food You Must Try in Lhasa
+Top 10 Tibetan Foods You Must Try in Lhasa

-As the staple food of Tibetans, Tsampa (barley flour), made of highland barley, is essential to Tibetan culture.
-During important Tibetan festivals like Losar (Tibetan New Year), the auspicious Tsampa flour will be tossed high above the air as a special way to pray for peace and prosperity or even used to exorcize evil spirits.
+A staple food of Tibetans, Tsampa, a flour made of highland barley, is essential to Tibetan culture.
+During important Tibetan festivals like Losar (the Tibetan New Year), Tsampa flour is tossed high into the air as a special way of praying for peace and prosperity.
+It’s even used to exorcize evil spirits.

 Tibetan Yak Meat

 Tibetan yaks are the most frequently seen livestock in Tibet.
 The tough and mild animals live on the plateau with an elevation from 3500 to 5300 meters.
 And their red blood cell count is three times more than normal cows.
 Their chewy and nutritious meat with a delicate flavor is a trademark of Tibet dishes.